InfinityInside/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value: 🖐️ used
-  - Identifier
+  - Identifier: 🖐️ used
-  - Variable
+  - Variable: 🖐️ used
-  - Constant
+  - Constant: 🖐️ used
-  - Scalar
+  - Scalar: 🖐️ used
-  - Literal
+  - Literal: 🖐️ used
-  - Expression
+  - Expression: 🖐️ used
   - Heap
-  - Function
+  - Function: 🖐️ used
   - Procedure
-  - Method
+  - Method: 🖐️ used
-  - Class
+  - Class: 🖐️ used
   - Prototype
   - Event
-  - Type
+  - Type: 🖐️ used
   - Flag
-  - Lexical scope
+  - Lexical scope: 🖐️ used
-  - Code block
+  - Code block: 🖐️ used
-  - Conditions
+  - Conditions: 🖐️ used
-  - Loops
+  - Loops: 🖐️ used
-  - Assignment
+  - Assignment: 🖐️ used
-  - Regular expression
+  - Regular expression: 🖐️ used
-  - Interface
+  - Interface: 🖐️ used
   - Namespaces
   - Call stack
-  - Naming conventions
+  - Naming conventions: 🖐️ used
-  - Coding conventions
+  - Coding conventions: 🖐️ used
-  - Camel case
+  - Camel case: 🖐️ used
-  - Snake case
+  - Snake case: 🖐️ used
   - Kebab case
-  - Trailing commas
+  - Trailing commas: 🖐️ used
-  - Return early
+  - Return early: 🖐️ used
   - Fail-fast
 - Types
-  - Primitive types
+  - Primitive types: 🖐️ used
-  - Reference types
+  - Reference types: 🖐️ used
   - Type systems
-  - Strong typing
+  - Strong typing: 🖐️ used
-  - Weak typing
+  - Weak typing: 🖐️ used
   - Duck typing
   - Static typing
   - Dynamic typing